OFFICE OF THE SELECTBOARD

 - Total bid amount $251,188.75

-Edwards made a motion to accept the bid from Basin Brothers for a total of $251,188.75.
+Edwards made a motion to accept the bid from Bazin Brothers for a total of $251,188.75.
 Ashcraft seconded.
 Motion carried 5-0.
+Bidders were thanked.

 Class 4 Roadway- “Rules of Engagement” Access and Maintenance